Discover the highlights of South Africa with a rail journey on the luxurious Blue Train from Pretoria to Cape Town.

 Radisson Blu Hotel Waterfront, Cape Town

-The 5-Star Radisson Blu Hotel Waterfront is situated along the Atlantic Ocean, offering fantastic views of Table Mountain and Robben Island, with the magnificent Green Point Stadium, built for the 2010 World Cup, providing the backdrop.
-The hotel has a restaurant with an excellent reputation serving a range of cuisine, a bar and terrace.
-Leisure facilities include an outdoor swimming pool, fully equipped fitness room and a spa offering a selection of beauty treatments and therapies.
-The rooms are air conditioned and come with a king-sized bed or twin beds, telephone, satellite television, tea and coffee making facilities, a minibar and a hairdryer.
+Take in views of Table Mountain and Robben Island from the comfort of 5-star accommodations at the Radisson Blu Hotel Waterfront.
+The hotel is situated along the Atlantic Ocean and has an excellent reputation for comfort, thanks to its onsite amenities, which include a restaurant, a swimming pool, a fitness room and a spa that offers a selection of beauty treatments and therapies.
+The rooms are air-conditioned and come with a king-sized bed or twin beds, telephone, satellite television, tea and coffee making facilities, a minibar and a hairdryer.

 The Blue Train

-We recommend that for this tour you arrange flights to O.R.Tambo International Airport, approximately 267 miles from your base in Pretoria.
-Our recommended departure airport is Cape Town International Airport, approximately 14 miles from your base in Cape Town.
+We recommend that for this tour you arrange flights to Cape Town International Airport, approximately 14 miles from your base in Cape Town.
+Our recommended departure airport is O.R.Tambo International Airport.